 Charles Bryan Alred, PC

-If you or a loved one has been injured in a school, city or commercial bus accident, contact me online or call 918-745-9960 for a free consultation to talk about your case and your needs.
+As a Tulsa personal injury attorney with more than 25 years of experience, I know how to deal with insurance companies and get you the maximum compensation for your accident injury.
+Contact me by e-mail or call 918-745-9960 for a free consultation to talk about your case and your needs.
 My phone is answered 24 hours a day, seven days a week.
 There is no attorney fee unless I win your case.

 Our office is located in Tulsa, Oklahoma, but we serve clients in Broken Arrow, Jenks, Owasso, Collinsville and Sand Springs.